CrunchylnMilk/lit-portable/README.md

 If you, on the other hand:
 - Are certain that your userbase will be using modern, relatively up to date browsers
-- Are deploying multiple lit-based components
+- Are deploying multiple lit-based components per page

 then lit-portable might be for you.